-Responding to the intriguing history and collections of the museum, Lyndall Phelps, Abi Spendlove and Katie Gillam-Hull present Accumulate, an exhibition of artworks and interventions created over three years that shine a light on the hidden elements of the museum collection.
+Responding to the intriguing history and collections of the museum, Lyndall Phelps, Abi Spendlove and Katie Gillam-Hull presented Accumulate, an exhibition of artworks and interventions created over three years that shone a light on the hidden elements of the museum collection.

-This exhibition is the final celebration of their work bringing together art and history.
+This exhibition was the final celebration of their work bringing together art and history.
 In partnership with UH Arts, the University of Hertfordshire’s arts and cultural programme.

 Dr Alana Jelinek, Research Fellow - School of Creative Arts, University of Hertfordshire